Furnishings and Decor

 - It is not permitted to string any type of wiring or cables from room-to-room.

-- Window screens in rooms and common areas must remain in place.
+- Window screens in rooms and common areas must remain in place and may not be tampered with.
 Fixtures on or outside your window is prohibited.
 You may not exit the building through any window.

 - Air conditioners and satellite dishes are not permitted.